 Single malt is the premium, traditional style of whisky, but the artisanal manner of its production is not easily scaled.

 The production of single grain whisky is very different.
 Unlike single malt, it can be produced from a variety of different grains or cereal types, either malted or unmalted.
 Single grain whisky is also made continuously via a modern column still, on an industrial scale.
 The output is purer in alcohol, but with much less flavour and character than a single malt.

 The overwhelming majority of Scotch whisky consists of malt and grain whiskies mixed together to make a product known as blended Scotch whisky.

 Blends have dominated the Scotch industry for over a century, and continue to do so today.
-In 2015, blended Scotch whisky accounted for 70% of exports by value and 90% by volume.
-In comparison, bottled single malt Scotch is still a relatively niche category, accounting last year for only 9% by volume and 24% by value of all Scotch whisky shipped overseas.
+In 2020, blended Scotch whisky accounted for 62% of exports by value and 83% by volume.
+While bottled single malt Scotch is a rapidly growing category, it still falls behind, accounting last year for only 15% by volume and 36% by value of all Scotch whisky shipped overseas.

 By law, the age statement shown on a Scotch must refer only to the youngest whisky included in the product – meaning that all malt and grain whiskies included must be at least as old as the age shown on the bottle.

 Most Scotch is bottled between the ages of 3 and 12 years.
 Three years is the minimum age for a spirit to be classified as 'Scotch whisky', and many ‘value’ products, such as supermarket own-label blends, will likely consist of whisky at this age.
 At the same time, Johnnie Walker Black and Chivas Regal, which account for 10% of all Scotch sales worldwide, are both 12 year old whiskies.